 “I didn’t even think about a place to charge my phone, I was just walking by myself to go to Tirana.”

 The officers who apprehended him in these following apprehensions did not speak Albanian.
 They asked him what languages he spoke and when he said he speaks Albanian, they replied that none of them spoke Albanian.
 These officers were wearing black uniforms with a green lemon-coloured insignia or arm band.
 They were driving new cars compared to the previously described cars driven by Albanian officers.
 The respondent described black and white cars, a Range Rover and a Dacia driven by the officers.
 The respondent referred to the officers as “NATO”, a common misunderstanding referring to Frontex officers or foreign officers deployed based on bilateral agreements (in certain locations).
-Based on previous testimonies and the evidence we have collected, his account refers to Frontex officers, deployed in Albania in Frontex operational areas.
+Based on previous testimonies and the evidence we have collected, his account likely refers to Frontex officers, deployed in Albania in Frontex operational areas.

-In all three attempts, Frontex officers apprehended him and then waited for the Albanian officers in the blue uniform and with the old military Jeep to arrive.
+In all three attempts, the alleged Frontex officers apprehended him and then waited for the Albanian officers in the blue uniform and with the old military Jeep to arrive.
 The Albanian officers then brought him back to the border.
 The respondent said that in the three following pushbacks the uniforms of the officers that apprehended him were the same, but the individual officers were different each time.

 The places where the subsequent pushbacks happened.